Buildings at Minnesota State Mankato

 - Year Completed: 2009

-Blakeslee Field, also known as Blakeslee Stadium, was constructed in 1963.
-It was named in honor of Carlyn P. Blakeslee, athletics administrator and coach, who served the University for 37 years (1924-61).
-The 7,000 seat facility offers great sitelines and a natural grass surface.
-Since 1966 Blakeslee Stadium and nearby practice fields have served as the summer training camp for the National Football League's Minnesota Vikings.
+Construction of Blakeslee Field, also known as Blakeslee Stadium, was completed in 1963.
+It was named after Carlyn P. (CP) Blakeslee, who served the University for 37 years (1924-1961) as an athletics administrator and coach.
+From 1952 until 2017 the Stadium and nearby practice fields served as the summer training camp home for the National Football League’s Minnesota Vikings.

 - Year Completed: 1963